-Deferred tax assets and deferred tax liabilities are offset if a legally enforceable right exists to set off current tax assets against current tax liabilities for the same taxable entity and the same taxation authority and if the Company intends either to settle on a net basis or realize the asset and settle the liability simultaneously.
+Deferred income tax assets and deferred income tax liabilities are offset if the Company has a legally enforceable right to set off current tax assets against current tax liabilities for the same taxable entity and the same taxation authority and if the Company intends either to settle on a net basis or realize the assets and settle the liabilities simultaneously.

-Non-capital carryforward tax losses for which a deferred tax asset has not been recognized amount to \$7 (\$6 in 2019).
-These losses will expire between the years 2024 and 2040.
+Non-capital carryforward tax losses for which a deferred tax asset has not been recognized amount to \$7 (\$7 in 2020).
+These losses will expire between the years 2024 and 2041.

 The Company recognizes a deferred tax liability on all temporary differences associated with investments in subsidiaries, branches, associates and joint ventures unless the Company is able to control the timing of the reversal of these differences and it is probable that these differences will not reverse in the foreseeable future.
-As at December 31, 2019, temporary differences associated with investments in subsidiaries, branches, associates and joint ventures for which a deferred tax liability has not been recognized amount to \$722 (\$798 in 2019).
+As at December 31, 2021, temporary differences associated with investments in subsidiaries, branches, associates and joint ventures for which a deferred tax liability has not been recognized amount to \$964 (\$722 in 2020).